dentarg/auth0-blog/_posts/2017-02-20-java-platform-and-java-community-process-overview.markdown

 The *Java Community Process* (JCP) is the process that formalizes and standardizes Java technologies.
 Interested parties, like developers and companies, cooperate in this process to evolve the platform.
 Enhancements to any Java technology or introduction of new ones occur through *Java Specification Requests* (JSRs).

-As an example, let's consider the introduction of the Java API for RESTful Web Services (JAX-RS) specification on *Java SE*.
-To release this specification in *Java SE 5*, Sun Microsystems—the company that created Java—issued a *JSR* to the *JCP* program, [under the number 311](https://jcp.org/en/jsr/detail?id=311#orig).
+As an example, let's consider the introduction of the Java API for RESTful Web Services (JAX-RS) specification on *Java EE*.
+To release this specification in *Java EE 5*, Sun Microsystems—the company that created Java—issued a *JSR* to the *JCP* program, [under the number 311](https://jcp.org/en/jsr/detail?id=311#orig).
 This request defined some details like:

 - a description of the proposed specification
 - the target platform